 Stop motion is technique in which you take a picture of an object, move the object a little and take another picture, move the object a little more and take another picture, and so on.
 Then, when you play all the pictures back in succession it makes it look like the object is moving.

 Some stop motion animations are more involved, like this fun example from Visual Country for Amazon Fashion:

 However, even a very basic stop motion clip can add intrigue and appeal to your video.
 You can see this in action with avocados in the second block of our DIY: Beauty Tutorial template:

 As you can see, stop motion is super fun and eye-catching and, with the use of an app, it’s actually easier than it looks.
 Try Stop Motion Studio for iOS or for Android.
 This app provides an overlay mode that makes it easy to see the difference between each of your frames.

 Planning to try out any of these video effects?
 We’d love to see what you come up with!
-Drop a link in the comments or head over to Facebook to share your videos with our Social Video Marketing Community—a place for inspiration, tips, and feedback on your videos!
+Share your videos with our Social Video Marketing Community—a place for inspiration, tips, and feedback on your videos!